Why 'every baby is different' is a bandaid statement...

 So, when it comes to temperament and behaviour, yes, all babies are different.
 But when it comes to their feeding and sleeping needs, most babies are, incredibly, the same.

 If your baby is doing something out of the ordinary like catnapping, early waking or not settling well, there is always a reason and we're here to help you figure out what that reason is!
-You can chat to our certified sleep consultants, day or night, in our Little Ones App.
+Our certified sleep consultants are available to chat to, day or night, in our Little Ones App.

 Burnham, Melissa M et al. “Nighttime sleep-wake patterns and self-soothing from birth to one year of age: a longitudinal intervention study.”
 Journal of child psychology and psychiatry, and allied disciplines vol. 43,6 (2002): 713-25. doi:10.1111/1469-7610.00076